 - IMO Estate of Marilyn Maier, Superior Court of New Jersey, Bergen County, Chancery Div., Probate Part, Docket No. P-412-16

-Eric Reiser of the firm was appointed as guardian ad litem for minor children in a case involving a request by the children’s father to be appointed as the fiduciary of his deceased ex-wife’s estate when he would be ordinarily precluded from serving in such a capacity under N.J.S.A.
+Eric Reiser was appointed as guardian ad litem for minor children in a case involving a request by the children’s father to be appointed as the fiduciary of his deceased ex-wife’s estate when he would be ordinarily precluded from serving in such a capacity under N.J.S.A.
 3B:3-14 and the terms of his and his wife’s divorce property settlement agreement (“PSA”).
 In his report to the Court, Mr. Reiser submitted that a plain reading of N.J.S.A.
 3B:3-14(a) granted the Court discretionary authority to relax the application of the statute notwithstanding the fact that ordering such relief would contravene the PSA.
 Based on his investigation, Mr. Reiser advised the Court that a strict application of N.J.S.A.
 3B:3-14 and interpretation of the PSA would not serve the best interests of the minor children, nor respect Decedent’s probable intent that the testamentary trusts in her Will be administrated by an immediate family member.
 Based on Mr. Reiser’s recommendation, the Court appointed the minor children’s father as Administrator of the Decedent’s estate.